 The marketing of tropes like green enviroprimitivism and spiritual new age avant-garde romanticism has created a situation where a “sweet lullaby” is a fitting metaphor for the soothing multicultural aura surrounding the industrialized globalization of music.

 This according to “A sweet lullaby for world music” by Steven Feld (Public culture XII/1 pp. 145–171).
-Below, the official Sweet lullaby music video.
-Above, the 30th annual World of Music, Arts, and Dance Festival (WOMAD), which drew thousands of world music fans to Charlton Park in 2012.
+Above, the 2012 WOMAD festival; below, the official Sweet lullaby music video.

 Related article: Telek, Bridie, and schismogenesis